 Chaos Reaver titans

 Chaos Reaver titans are one of the more common Chaos titans encountered on the battlefield.
-Smaller than Warlord Battle titans, but larger than Warhound titans, they carry heavy weapons that can inflict a heavy toll on their opponents’ forces.
-Inside they differ vastly from their Imperial cousins, with their crews and even internal architecture possessed entirely by daemons, making them breathe with an unholy life.
+They differ vastly from their Imperial cousins, with their crews and even internal architecture possessed entirely by daemons, making them breathe with an unholy life.

 Chaos Warlord titans

 Chaos Warlord titans have been spotted striding distant worlds, destroying all they encounter.
 Similar at first glance to original, loyalist Warlord titans, it’s only with a closer look that their aberrations become apparent.